 Dr. Ruth Nemzoff is a resident scholar at The Brandeis University’s Women’s Studies Research Center, with expertise on topics including family dynamics, gender, women in the workplace, communication, mothering and Jewish education.
 She speaks and writes about intergenerational and interfaith relationships and is the author of two books: Don’t Bite Your Tongue: How to Foster Rewarding Relationships with Your Adult Children and Don’t Roll Your Eyes: Making In-laws into Family.
 Ruth is also the advice columnist for the American Israelite and is a frequent blogger for various sites.
 She is the former assistant minority leader in the New Hampshire Legislature and has served on the boards of the Brandeis Women’s Studies Research Center, the Center for Women, Politics and Public Policy/University of Massachusetts.
 She is currently on the board of the Jewish Grandparents Network and she joined the 18Doors board in 2014.
 During the pandemic, she has spoken extensively about Jewish grandparenting.

-Karen Osterheld is a Senior Lecturer in the Department of Accountancy at Bentley University.
-Karen has been a full-time member of the Bentley faculty since 1990.
-Karen has eleven years of business experience, primarily as a manager in the financial services industry.
-She has a strong background in the areas of internal control analysis and accounting policy formulation.
+Karen Osterheld is the Senior Director of the Center for Advancing Accounting Education at the American Accounting Association.
+Prior to taking this role, Karen was a full-time faculty member in the Department of Accountancy at Bentley University faculty for 31 years.
+Karen has 11 years of business experience, primarily as a manager in the financial services industry.
 She earned her B.S.
 Degree in Mathematics from the State University of New York at Albany, and her M.B.A.
 Degree from the University of Wisconsin.
 She is a Certified Public Accountant in the state of Massachusetts.
 Karen joined the 18Doors Board in 2016 and is the Chair of the Finance Committee.